Maxwell Hall Special Collections Research Center

 Location: Crouse Drive, adjacent to Eggers Hall

-In September 1930 the University entered into an agreement with architects Pope and Baum to prepare preliminary studies, drawing and specifications.
-After being modified and changed several times the agreement was approved in June 1931.
+In September 1930 the University entered into an agreement with architects Pope and Baum to prepare preliminary studies, drawings and specifications.
+After being modified and changed several times, the agreement was approved in June 1931.
 As evidenced by correspondence housed in the University Archives, Maxwell was very involved in determining the location and style of the building.

-In the 1990s faced with a need for more space the Maxwell School undertook a renovation of Maxwell Hall, which was completed in 1994.
-In addition, Eggers Hall, was built/completed in 1993 and links to Maxwell Hall via a public atrium.
+In the 1990s, faced with a need for more space the Maxwell School undertook a renovation of Maxwell Hall, which was completed in 1994.
+In addition, Eggers Hall, was completed in 1993 and links to Maxwell Hall via a public atrium.